EU grid champion stuck in tangle of wires and pipes

 The past few years have seen a battle between cash-strapped energy grid operators and deep-pocketed infrastructure funds to buy European grid assets from utilities that under EU law can no longer control those networks.

-Grid operators like Italy's Snam, Germany's Open Grid Europe, Belgium's Fluxys and Dutch-based TenneT are keen to link with peers, but many grids have ended up in the hands of infrastructure funds, who buy them for the steady returns they provide.
+Grid operators like Italy's Snam (SRG.MI), Germany's Open Grid Europe, Belgium's Fluxys (FLUX.BR) and Dutch-based TenneT TNETH.UL are keen to link with peers, but many grids have ended up in the hands of infrastructure funds, who buy them for the steady returns they provide.

 These same financial investors are likely to play a key role in the eventual formation of major European network firms.
 They could do that by selling their stakes, or by combining them into larger, cross-border grids.